TG49/Mars-Lander/README.md

 # Mars-Lander

-This repository contains the version control of the Mars Lander Project
+This branch contains the development and experimental features of the Mars Lander Project